ChrisG777/productivityblocker/README.md

 NOTE THAT IN ORDER FOR THE EXTENSION TO WORK, YOU HAVE TO SET THE LIST OF BLOCKED WEBSITES, TIMER LENGTH, AND FREEZING TIME LENGTH.
 These can all be done by just clicking settings on the popup from the extension.

-**Soon, this will be an extension on the chrome web store.
-Until then, you can download all the files in the github, save them as a folder, and then go to chrome://extensions and press "load unpacked" and select the folder to use the extension.**